beyondcoin-project/vanitygen-beyondcoin/README.md

 pre-built Win32 binaries.
 At present, vanitygen can be built on Linux, and requires the openssl and pcre libraries.

-Vanitygen can generate regular bitcoin addresses, namecoin addresses, and testnet addresses.
+Vanitygen can generate regular beyondcoin addresses, namecoin addresses, and testnet addresses.

 Vanitygen can search for exact prefixes or regular expression matches.